Daniel-Brum/Unity-Style-Guide/README.md

 #### Variables accessible in the Editor

-##### Tooltips
-All [Serializable](#serializable) variables should have a description in their `[Tooltip]` fields that explains how changing this value affects the behavior of the script.

 ##### Variable Slider And Value Ranges
 All [Serializable](#serializable) variables should make use of slider and value ranges if there is ever a value that a variable should _not_ be set to.

 Example: A script that generates fence posts might have an editable variable named `PostsCount` and a value of -1 would not make any sense.
-Use the range fields `[Range(min, max)]` to mark 0 as a minimum.
+Use the attributes `[Range(min, max)]`, `[Max(max)]` or `[Min(min)]` to limit the values.

-If an editable variable is used in a Construction Script, it should have a reasonable Slider Range defined so that someone can not accidentally assign it a large value that could crash the editor.

-A Value Range only needs to be defined if the bounds of a value are known.
-While a Slider Range prevents accidental large number inputs, an undefined Value Range allows a user to specify a value outside the Slider Range that may be considered 'dangerous' but still valid.
+Do your best to ensure a script cannot be broken by modifying its values in the inspector.

 #### Variable Types

 ##### Booleans

 ###### Boolean Prefix
-All booleans should be named in PascalCase but prefixed with a verb.
+All booleans should be prefixed with a verb.

 Example: Use `isDead` and `hasItem`, **not** `Dead` and `Item`.